max-wittig/gitlab-languages/README.md

 # gitlab_languages

-Utility to generate a Prometheus Node Exporter text file for your GitLab repository using the GitLab Language API
+Utility to generate a Prometheus data source text file for your GitLab repository using the GitLab Language API

 ## installation